-Using Serial/RS-232 can be a very reliable way to communicate with home theater equipment that hasn’t been modernized to support direct IP control.
+Using Serial/RS-232 can be a very reliable way to communicate with A/V equipment that hasn’t been modernized to support direct IP control.
 Some users even prefer Serial connections regardless.
-Simple Control comes with Serial codes for a rapidly expanding set of tested devices listed here.
-Of course, you will find sets of Serial commands for many devices on the Internet, but we haven’t certified a library of such commands as we have with our infrared library in the Simple Service.
-All supported Serial device commands are included with the Simple Service.
+Roomie Remote provides Serial codes for a large set of tested devices listed here.

 It is possible for advanced users to add additional commands manually.
-See this FAQ item for more information on adding device code sets.
+See this FAQ item for more information on adding device code sets for custom devices.

 A very important issue with Serial connections is the wiring of the cable.
 There are generally two major ways to wire a Serial cable: straight through and null modem.
 These cables are not compatible with each other and you must check your target device to make sure it is setup correctly.
-This is configured on the Simple Blaster under the “Crossover” setting.
+This is configured on the adapter’s settings web page under the “Crossover” setting.

 Serial cables should be limited to 10 feet based on the electrical design of RS-232.
-Using a Simple Blaster is a great way to send a serial connection to distant locations by placing the Simple Blaster at the location rather than trying to create a longer serial cable.
+Using a serial adapter is a great way to send a serial connection to distant locations by placing the adapter at the location rather than trying to create a serial cable that is too long.